verovm/usenix-atc21/README.md

 docker build -t cf-experiment-master  .
 ```

-## Run the Experiment - Original Contract Fuzzer
+## Run the Experiment &mdash; Original Contract Fuzzer

 Now the experiment may be triggered for the original contract fuzzer:
 ```
 cd ~/usenix-atc21/contract-fuzzer/original-cf/contract_experiments/
 ```
-Edit the ```docker-compose.yaml``` file with a text editor and update the following lines to contain correct paths on your system - absolute paths must be used (modify only the part before colon):
+Edit the ```docker-compose.yaml``` file with a text editor and update the following lines to contain correct paths on your system &mdash; absolute paths must be used (modify only the part before colon):
 ```
    - /opt/cf-experiments/contracts-original/:/contracts     # Directory with contracs's ABIs, must point to /absolute/path//usenix-atc21/contract-fuzzer/contracts-original
    - /opt/cf-experiments/address-to-substate/:/addresses    # Addresses mappings